viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 {{% /tab %}}
 {{% tab name="Go"%}}

+This code includes the safeguards you wrote earlier as well as error handling for getting the next source image and obtaining detections.

 ```go {class="line-numbers linkable-line-numbers"}
 // Next contains the filtering logic and returns select data from the underlying camera.